-From there, one could overlook much of the city, including the Temple complex.
-Jesus passed by Bethany and Bethphage on his way to reach the Mount of Olives where he issued commanded his disciples to fetch a colt for him to ride.
+From the Mount of Olives, one could overlook much of the city, including the Temple complex.
+Jesus passed by Bethany and Bethphage on his way to it, and there he commanded his disciples to fetch the colt.

 - (Zechariah 9:9) – “Rejoice greatly, O daughter of Zion!
 Shout in triumph, O daughter of Jerusalem!
 Behold, your king is coming to you; He is just and endowed with salvation, humble, and MOUNTED ON AN ASS, EVEN ON A COLT, THE FOAL OF AN ASS.”

 - (Genesis 49:10-11) – “The scepter will not depart from Judah or the commander’s staff from between his feet, until he comes in as Shiloh, and his be the obedience of the peoples.
-He ties HIS FOAL to the vine, and his DONKEY’S COLT to the choice vine.”
+He ties his foal to the vine, and his donkey’s colt to the choice vine.”